cyrraz/plothist/docs/usage/utilities.rst

 Reorder legend entries
 ======================

-The function ``reorder_legend(ax, order)`` reorder the legend entries of a given plot.
+The function ``reorder_legend(ax, order)`` reorders the legend entries of a given plot.
 It is useful when you want to have a specific order in your legend.

 .. code-block:: python